HQarroum/Fsm/README.md

 ### Playing around with events

-Often, you will want states to react to given events by executing actions and transitioning between one another.
+More often than not, you will want states to react to received events by executing actions and transitioning between one another.

-This can be achieved through very simple interfaces such as `postEvent` and `transitionTo` :
+This can be achieved through the `postEvent` and `transitionTo` primitives :

 ```javascript
 /**